jonlpersson/ed-latimore/site/_posts/2023-10-22-are-you-tired-of-the-sea-of-bullshit-scams-and-hustles-on-the-internet.md

   - Stoic-Street-Smarts-Newsletter
   - Reality
 description: >-
-  Be careful who you listen to on the internet.
-There are a lot of people who haven’t done anything to earn the right to give the advice they constantly spout.
-In fact, many of them are hypocrites, contradictions, and several cases, outright liars.
+  Be careful who you trust on the internet.
+Many are hypocrites and, in several cases, outright liars.
+Here's how to know who's real and who's fake.
 image: /assets/images/posts/receipts.jpg
 ---
 ### Then it's time to make sure that people you list to have "The Receipts"…